Brave Brewing Co.

 Husband and wife dream team Matt (head brewer) and Gemma (marketing, social media and front-of-house whizz) began Brave in late 2014 out of their home garage.
 They first sold their beers at the Hastings Farmers Market, and as their reputation grew, they expanded to a small production facility.
 Things continued to gather pace, and in November 2020, they were one of the first businesses to open in the central Tribune Precinct.

-Beer is not the only thing that Brave Brewing does well, as their eatery is pretty phenomenal too.
-Make sure you check out the food menu and try some bites as well.
+Beer is not the only thing that Brave does well.
+Their eatery is pretty phenomenal as well—make sure you check out the food menu and try some bites.
 Their hot dogs have quickly gained an A+ rating around town, with the burgers providing some stiff competition.
 There are also some banging small plates and side dishes to choose from, and if you have room after your main meal, their desserts do not disappoint.

 All in all, this friendly neighbourhood brewery is a must-visit and will quickly become your new local favourite.